precice/fenics-adapter/tutorials/CHT/flow-over-plate/buoyantPimpleFoam-fenics/README.md

 # Setup

 The setup for this tutorial is based on the the flow-over-plate tutorial in the [precice/openfoam-adapter](https://github.com/precice/openfoam-adapter).
-Please refer to the openfoam-adapter for details and references.
+Please refer to [this wiki page](https://github.com/precice/openfoam-adapter/wiki/Tutorial-for-CHT:-Flow-over-a-heated-plate) of the openfoam-adapter for details and references regarding the experimental setup.

 ## OpenFOAM